renuy/docs-cluster-essentials/deploy.md

 ## <a id='supported-kube'></a> Supported Kubernetes versions

-Installation requires Kubernetes cluster v1.22, v1.23, v1.24, v1.25 0r v1.26 on one of the following Kubernetes
+Installation requires Kubernetes cluster v1.23, v1.24, v1.25, v1.26 or v1.27 on one of the following Kubernetes
 providers:

 - Azure Kubernetes Service
 - Amazon Elastic Kubernetes Service
 - Google Kubernetes Engine
-- Red Hat OpenShift v4.11 or v4.12 running on vSphere and baremetal clusters
+- Red Hat OpenShift v4.12 or v4.13 running on vSphere and baremetal clusters
 - Minikube
 - Kind